PhoenixTales/phoenix-docs/story/world/cliff-exchange.md

 > *dream to take one night the Cliff by storm*

 This dream implies, that overcoming the *Cliff* would enable them to escape.
 It also implies, that it was then supposed to be heavily guarded.
+And it means, that the guild system v1 is older than the idea of the barrier.
 In this earliest concept, described in the [Orpheus history](https://media.gothicarchive.org/documents/orpheus/Orpheus-B-Scribbles.pdf), *the revolt* had taken place (mainly motivated by the threat through the monsters that the wardens did not protect them from) and the royal forces were only able to stop them at the *Cliff*.
 From then on, the prison was under the control of the prisoners.

 But it wouldn't take long to the invention of the barrier.

 ## Mikes Design of the Cliff

-It was defined from the start, that the *Exchange Place*, originally called *Marketplace*, was directly in the north and on the [first known map sketch](https://media.gothicarchive.org/conceptart/mikehoge/maps/map1.jpg) by Mike the cliff has been positioned directly north of the marketplace, with a lake below the cliff:
+It was defined from the start that the *Exchange Place*, originally called *Marketplace*, was directly in the north and on the [first known map sketch](https://media.gothicarchive.org/conceptart/mikehoge/maps/map1.jpg) by Mike the cliff has been positioned north of the marketplace, with a lake below the cliff:

 ![Cliff & Marketplace v0](/_img/world/cliff-marketplace-v0.jpg)

 But this has then been changed in Mikes much more elaborated ["Orpheus Overview Map V1"](https://media.gothicarchive.org/conceptart/mikehoge/maps/map3.jpg) from 1996.
-While the marketplace stayed in the very north, the *Cliff of the Damned*, as it was called at the time, was not directly north of the marketplace anymore, but now positioned east of it.
+While the marketplace stayed in the very north, the cliff was not directly north of the marketplace anymore, but now positioned east of it.
 And the water into which the player was supposed to fall from the cliff, which has been drawn as a lake before, was now directly connected with the ocean; it was still between the marketplace and the cliff, but now, like the cliff itself, it was east of the marketplace, with a path in the north (behind the barrier) leading in a serpentine way towards the west.

 ![Cliff & Marketplace v1](/_img/world/cliff-marketplace-v1.jpg)

 The player was here not supposed to swim towards the marketplace, but towards the so called northern forest, from which a way (as you see it being drawn through the forest) would lead him to the Abandoned Mine south of the marketplace.
 Alex Wittmanns Gothic Novel was written with this map layout in mind and even the Gothic Comic (2000) has been made in accordance with this idea, where the marketplace is clearly seperated from the place at which the convicts arrive.

+At this point in development the two locations where listed in separation in the level design docs of the Phoenix Concept.
+The cliff was described as *Die Klippe der Verdammnis* (Cliff of the Damned*), as the convicts would be convicted here and damned to a life long prison sentence in the penal colony.
+Some died upon arrival.
+It was meant to be three or four times as high as the cliff in the release version.
+And from the cliff the player was meant to have an overview almost of the entire colony, as described both in the comic and the novel, where the protagonist could even see the Psi Camp from afar.

 ![Cliff in the Comic](/_img/world/cliff-comic.jpg)
 The cliff in the Comic as seen from the edges of the northern forest; a new convict being thrown down the cliff, hitting the water, while the thugs wait for the convict to arrive.